Naganurdeepa/app-controlled-wheelchair/README.md

 The **Bluetooth-Controlled Wheelchair Prototype** is an embedded systems project designed to demonstrate wireless movement control of a four-wheel mobility platform.

 The system uses an **Arduino Uno** as the main controller.
-An **HC-05 Bluetooth module** receives commands wirelessly from the **Serial Bluetooth Terminal** application on a smartphone.
+An **HC-05 Bluetooth module** receives commands wirelessly from a smartphone.
 The Arduino processes these commands and controls the motors through an **L298N motor driver**.

-The prototype supports:
+### 🚀 Supported Movements

-- ⬆️ Forward movement
+- ⬆️ Forward
-- ⬇️ Backward movement
+- ⬇️ Backward
-- ⬅️ Left turn
+- ⬅️ Left
-- ➡️ Right turn
+- ➡️ Right
 - 🛑 Stop

 ---